 One of the most common symptoms of high-functioning depression is feeling down most of the time.
 Generally, low moods are almost always present, and it may feel like you will never get relief.
-Fortunately for many, they can have periods of feeling happy but it doesn’t last long.
-Especially during the pandemic, feelings of hopelessness have been more prevalent amongst us all as we continue to hear bad news.
+Fortunately, many can have happy periods, but it doesn’t last long.
+Especially during the pandemic, hopelessness has been more prevalent among us all as we continue to hear bad news.
 Low moods can contribute to the inability to concentrate and make decisions, therefore negatively impacting work-life balance.

 Feeling emotionally exhausted

 Living with high-functioning depression is exhausting.
 Some people struggle to stay in tune with their emotions and tend to ignore signs they are emotionally spent.
-We know that faking a smile all day can take its toll on us.
-So much so, that since the pandemic began, over two in five adults experiencing some form of depression during the pandemic said their relationships were being affected.
-Couple this with the need for external validation and peer acceptance, sufferers from high-functioning depression can easily find themselves trying to maintain a false facade, which only seeks to put more and more pressure on their already fragile mental state.
+We know that faking a smile can take its toll on us all day.
+So much so that since the pandemic began, over two in five adults experiencing some form of depression during the pandemic said their relationships were being affected.
+Couple this with the need for external validation and peer acceptance, sufferers of high-functioning depression can easily find themselves trying to maintain a false facade, which only seeks to put more and more pressure on their already fragile mental state.